OP-DSL/OPS/doc/devdoc.md

 ### CUDA
 ### Cache blocking tiling and comm-avoiding optimizations
 -->
+## Contributing

-## To contribute to OPS please use the following steps :
+To contribute to OPS please use the following steps :
 1. Clone the [OPS](https://github.com/OP-DSL/OPS) repository (on your local system).
 2. Create a new branch in your cloned repository
 3. Make changes / contributions in your new branch